Students must not pursue any off-campus employment without proper authorization.

 How to Apply

-All students who wish to apply for Pre-Completion OPT must attend an ISO F-1 CPT/OPT Employment Information Session.
+All students who wish to apply for Post-Completion OPT must attend an ISO F-1 CPT/OPT Employment Information Session.
 Attendance of this session is required to submit your OPT application.

 After you have attended an F-1 Employment Information Session, you may submit a request for your Form I-20 with OPT recommendation online at iMIT.mit.edu; choose “F-1 Practical Training”, then “Optional Practical Training (OPT) Application”.